aquaspy/AquaStar/README.md

 (ex: delete .so in windows, as it's irrelevant)

 Type: `npm run dist`, and in the new "dist" folder, is your files.
 In linux case, it's a AppImage file!

+## Troubleshooting

+### Stuck at 0%
+Try to f5 the launcher.
+It will reload the page.
+Try to shift f5, to clear cache